l3wk/beautiful-jekyll/_posts/2018-03-24-soe-improvements.md

 I've committed each of the updates described in this article to the [vfx-studio-ops](https://github.com/l3wk/vfx-studio-ops) repository on GitHub.
 You can clone (or pull) from this repository in order to gain access to the latest changes if you wish.

+The branch containing updates from this post is: `20180102_soe_improvements`

 # Docker Exploration

 Before we start working with Vagrant, libvirt and KVM, let's first take some time to further explore the capabilities of docker.
 In particular, let's take a look at some interesting "out of the box" features that we can use to immediately extend the capabilities of the containerised SOE we created in the previous post.